How to Make a Compensation Claim for Accidents in Public Places

 You generally have three years from the date of the injury to file a public liability claim.
 For minors and people living with disabilities, the time limit is extended to six years from the date of injury to accommodate their unique circumstances.
 A Queensland personal injury lawyer understands the time frames.

 Knowing the time limits that apply to your case is crucial because missing a deadline generally means you can’t make a compensation claim.
-Splatt Lawyers case advise you of your time limit during a free case evaluation.
+Splatt Lawyers advises you of your time limit during a free case evaluation.
 Call 1800 700 125

 More about personal injury claim time limits